christex-foundation/progression-framework/frameworks/engineering/engineering.md

           - "Proactively improves modules, services, systems and codebases they encounter, 'this doesn't make sense, I'm going to do something about it'"
           - 'Contributes to scaling engineering hiring (e.g. leads calls, does onsite interviews)'
           - 'Builds simple tools or iterates existing tools for the benefit of all engineers'
+          - 'Helps Product Managers and Designers to understand and consider non-functional requirements in the product development process'
+          - 'Promotes security good practice and helps other engineers to deepen their security knowledge'
+          - 'Promotes performance good practice and helps other engineers to deepen their performance knowledge'
       - level: 4
         criteria:
           - 'Positively influences engineers in the wider org'